 Ray Crane is a graduate of the School of the Boston Museum of Fine Arts, and has made his career as an artist, both on an independent basis and as artist in residence for many years at Boston’s Museum of Science/ Charles Hayden Planetarium.

-In the past, Ray’s interests were historical, primarily the golden age of air transportation and air travel in America.
-In the tradition of marine artists who depict the great age of sail, he set out to recapture the early days of a new form of transportation that changed America forever, and to pay tribute in particular to the local aircraft and airlines that were among the early pioneers.
-But in recent years, Ray’s interests have expanded to other forms of early transportation, most notably schooners and other vessels that figured prominently in New England maritime history.
-Living on Cape Ann provides endless opportunities to observe vintage sailing vessels first hand and visit the harbors and coves that have inspired American artists for more than 200 years.
-Exploring the locations witnessed by earlier artists of the region, such as Heade, Lane, Salmon and Homer, providing a connection with the past and inspiration to create new work that shows their world as it is today.
+For more than 30 years as a professional artist, Ray’s work has evolved through several distinct phases, all with a focus on love of history and the rich maritime, aviation and architectural heritage of New England.
+Following an early period doing astronomical art (inspired by his work at the Museum), he turned to a subject that had been a passion since childhood – aviation.
+His interests were primarily historical such as the golden age of air transportation and air travel in America.
+In the tradition of marine artists who depict the great age of sail, he set out to recapture the early days of a new form of transportation that changed America forever and to pay tribute to the local aircraft and airlines that were among the early pioneers.
+One of these paintings, Flying Boat is in the collection of the Smithsonian Air and Space Museum.

+In recent years while living on Cape Ann, MA, Ray’s paintings are inspired by the scenes and history of the New England coast, focusing on the schooners and other vessels that figured prominently in New England maritime history.
+Living on the coast provides endless opportunities to observe vintage sailing vessels first hand and visit the harbors and coves that have inspired American artists for more than 200 years.
+Exploring the locations witnessed by Heade, Lane, Salmon, and Homer provides a connection with the past and inspiration to create new work that shows their world as it is today.